vladinator1000/blog/content/blog/how-to-teach-complex-subjects.md

 date: 2023-08-27
 ---

 Complex subjects are tricky to teach, but there's a way to break them down and make them fun to learn!
-Let me borrow some techniques from the game design world and show you how to apply them to teach any subject.
+Let's borrow some techniques from the game design world apply them to teach any subject.

 ## 1. Chop up the tutorial